-The CMB program is an initiative where Canada Housing Trust ("CHT") issues securities to investors in the form of semi-annual interest-yielding five- and 10-year bonds.
-As a seller into the CMB, the Company is able to make direct sales into the program.
+The CMB program is an initiative where Canada Housing Trust ("CHT") issues securities to investors in the form of semi-annual interest-yielding 5 and 10-year bonds.
+As a seller into the CMB, the Company is able to make direct sales of NHA MBS into the program.
 The ability to sell into the CMB has given the Company access to lower costs of funds on both single-family and multi-family mortgage securitizations.
 Because of the effectiveness of the CMB, many institutions have indicated their desire to participate.
 As a result, CHT has created guidelines through CMHC that limit the amount that can be sold by each seller into the CMB each quarter.
 The Company is subject to these limitations.
-In recent years, the Company was able to increase capacity for its participation in the 10-year CMB by including affordability-linked mortgages in the program.
-CMHC has indicated there may be modifications as early as 2024 which may reduce the Company's access to 10-year CMB capacity.
+CMHC has indicated there may be modifications as early as 2024 which may reduce the amounts which the Company's can sell into 10-year CMB.
+The 2023 federal budget suggested that there could be changes to this program.
+Subsequently, the government consulted with industry participants including First National.
+At the end of September 2023, the federal government through the Ministry of Finance, announced that the annual limit for Canada Mortgage Bonds was increased to \$60 billion from \$40 billion.
+The additional CMB capacity will be allocated exclusively for the funding of CMHC insured Multi-Family NHA MBS.
+In October 2023, CMHC announced that in support of the additional CMB funding capacity, up to \$5 billion of additional NHA MBS guarantees would be made available in the fourth quarter of the year to support the higher CMB amounts.
+At the same time, CMHC increased available NHA MBS guarantee from \$150 billion to \$170 billion for 2024 such that the \$20 billion increase is dedicated to multi-family pools.